-Davidson Whaling Station Historic Site - Eden
+Davidson Whaling Station Historic Site

-Located on the shores of the Kiah Inlet at Twofold Bay, the Davidson Whaling Station was the longest-operating shore-based whaling station in Australia and the last of its type to close down.
+Located on the shores of the Kiah Inlet at Twofold Bay, the Whaling Station was the longest-operating shore-based whaling station in Australia and the last of its type to close down.
 Protected today as an historic site, the station will give you a unique insight into the lives and industry of the 19th century whalers.

 Explore the modest grounds of the homestead, and then head down to the inlet to discover the remains of the try works and learn more of the story.